New medications are improving bone health for people with cancer.

 Tests for Bone Health

-•DEXA scan This test measures the density (or mass) of the bones.
+• DEXA scan This test measures the density (mass) of the bones.
 It shows whether your bone density is normal or whether you have mild bone loss (osteopenia) or greater bone loss (osteoporosis, with reduced bone density or bone mass and weakening of the bone).
 Using this information, your doctor can develop a strategy to maintain your bone density or increase it.

-•FRAX index Your doctor may use this test, along with bone density measurements, to assess your risk of fracture.
-This index can be used to predict the risk of fracture using the results of the DEXA scan as well as information on such risk factors as ethnicity, age, gender, weight, and family or personal history of fractures.
+• FRAX index Your doctor may use this test, along with bone density measurements, to assess your risk of fracture.
+This index can be used to predict the risk of fracture using the results of the DEXA scan as well as information based on ethnicity, age, gender, weight, and family or personal history of fractures.
 Other things figure in as well: whether you smoke, drink alcohol, take steroid drugs, or have osteoporosis due to some other condition or disease, such as a lack of enough calcium in the diet or rheumatoid arthritis.

 The Role of Nutrition

 There are also ways for you to strengthen your bones through good nutrition and physical exercise.
-One thing you can do to maintain or improve your bone health is to make sure that you have adequate nutrition, including enough calories, calcium, and vitamin D. If the body does not get enough calories through food, it will “steal” them from itself, including taking them from bone.
-Similarly, if the body does not get enough calcium for all of its needs through food or calcium supplements, it will take calcium from bone, and this weakens the bone.
+One thing you can do to maintain or improve your bone health is to make sure that you have adequate nutrition, including enough calories, calcium and vitamin D. If the body does not get enough calories through food, it will “steal” them from itself, including taking them from bone.
+Similarly, if the body does not get enough calcium for all of its needs through food or calcium supplements, it will take calcium from the bones, weakening them.

 Calcium supplements are available in two forms: calcium carbonate and calcium citrate.
 Calcium carbonate is not well absorbed unless the stomach is acidic.
 If you need to take an antacid, for example, this type of calcium will not be absorbed.
 Calcium citrate is the preferred form of calcium to take, since it is easily absorbed (and also prevents the formation of kidney stones).